Wensber/TextTheSpire/README.md

 Limitations:

-TextTheSpire is currently not capable of accessing various menus or screens.
-This includes run history, settings, patch notes, etc.
+TextTheSpire currently does not provide full access to the settings menu or the game patch notes.

 Requirements: